dcontre/theme-academic-cv/content/publication/contreras-reconstructing-landscape-chavin-2009/index.md

   necessary to characterize these changes in detail.
 This paper reports on the use of GIS-based interpolation tools to approximate a complex prehistoric land surface using unevenly scattered point data.
-Such an interpolated surface serves as the basis for the reconstruction of the pre-Chavń landscape and assessment of landscape change contemporary with the site.
+Such an interpolated surface serves as the basis for the reconstruction of the pre-Chavín landscape and assessment of landscape change contemporary with the site.
 tags:
 - Chavín